kiryls/game_of_life/README.md

 - [x] split project into modules
 - [x] implementing a catalog of patterns
 - [x] spacebar pauses/resumes the simulation
-- [ ] N/Enter keys move to the next state during a pause
+- [x] Enter key moves to the next state during a pause
 - [ ] variant: probabilistic rules

 ## List of Parameters